 Section XI: COMPLIANCE WITH SCRANTON'S CONSOLIDATED PLAN: How does your program meet one or more of the stated 2015-2019 Consolidated Plan Goals?
-You can view Scranton's Consolidated Plan at www.scrantonpa.gov.
+You can view Scranton's Consolidated Plan at www.scrantonpa.gov .
 Complete the Certification of Consistency with the Consolidate Plan found under Section XVIII of this application.
 Section XII.
-ENVIRONMENTAL REVIEW REQUIREMENTS:

-As part of CDBG requirements prior to the Release of Funds being issued (which allows contracts to be executed) an Environmental Review Record must be completed.
+ENVIRONMENTAL REVIEW REQUIREMENTS: As part of CDBG requirements prior to the Release of Funds being issued (which allows contracts to be executed) an Environmental Review Record must be completed.
 Most of our recently funded activities have been classified, by their nature, as either Categorically Excluded or Exempt.
 With these activities we are not required to complete an environmental assessment.
 Occasionally CDBG funds an activity that does require a complete environmental assessment.

-To comply with CDBG regulations, these environmental assessments must be received by CDBG staff no later than June 15th of the funding year.

-- If project involves a building / facility rehabilitation, is the building or facility on the National Register of Historic Places.
-Is it part of a local historic district? - What year was the building constructed?
-What was its prior use? - Does the Department have any information concerning previous or existing environmental conditions on site?
+If project involves a building / facility rehabilitation, is the building or facility on the National Register of Historic Places.
+Is it part of a local historic district?
+What year was the building constructed?
+What was its prior use?
+Does the Department have any information concerning previous or existing environmental conditions on site?
 If so, provide a description.
 Identify any key environmental studies that have been initiated or completed to satisfy NEPA.

-• Has the Department already completed any site remediation and/or abatement activities at this site?
+Has the Department already completed any site remediation and/or abatement activities at this site?
 If so, provide a description.
 If awarded CDBG funds, a copy of the final closure reports must be provided.

-Section XIII: DAVIS BACON REQUIREMENT/BONDS

-CDBG assisted projects with a total cost of \$2,000+ are required to pay Davis-Bacon Wages (Federal Prevailing/Union Wage Rates).
+Section XIII: DAVIS BACON REQUIREMENT/BONDS CDBG assisted projects with a total cost of \$2,000+ are required to pay Davis-Bacon Wages (Federal Prevailing/Union Wage Rates).
 Davis-Bacon Wages add 40% to the labor cost.
 Have you taken this into account in the budget?

-Yes No ----- -- ---- -- --

-Have you taken the required bond to the cost of the project in the budget (15%)?
-Yes \square No \square
+Yes No Have you taken the required bond to the cost of the project in the budget (15%)?
+Yes No No

-Section XIV: ITEMIZED BUDGET FOR PUBLIC SERVICES, ECONOMIC DEVELOPMENT OR HOUSING PROPOSALS.
+Section XIV: ITEMIZED BUDGET FOR PUBLIC SERVICES, ECONOMIC DEVELOPM ENT OR HOUSING PROPOSALS.
 Prepare a line item budget that depicts total costs associated with the program.
 Include all sources of funding and indicate whether funds are committed or pending.
-The Itemized Budget must cover the funding period of January 1, 2017 through December 31, 2017.
+The Itemized Budget must cover the funding period of January 1, 2019 through December 31, 2019.

 INCOME (ALL SOURCES OF FUNDING) TOTAL INCOME

-INCOME
+, , , , , , , , , , , , , , , , , , ,

 TOTAL PROGRAM INCOME

+TOTAL FROGRAM INCOME

+CDBG OTHER TOTAL

-EXPENSES (DETAIL LINE ITEM) CDBG Expenses OTHER EXPENSES TOTAL EXPENSES TOTAL PROGRAM EXPENSES
+EXPENSES (DETAIL LINE ITEM) EXPENSES EXPENSES EXPENSES

+TOTAL PROGRAM EXPENSES

+TOTAL I NOGRAM EXPENSES